jundalisay/superb/content/en/research/socrates/the-economist/chapter-04.md

 {{< l a="Socrates" >}}
-Soc.
 He takes strong interest in military matters. since, however numerous the tributary nations, there is a governor to each, and every governor has orders from the king how many cavalry, archers, slingers and targeteers he must support to:
 - control the subject population, or
 - to defend the country in case of hostile attack